MichelDeudon/formations/content/en/c/ecolinguistics/uc1-debias-language.md

 In science fiction movies (2001 Space Odyssey, Her, etc.), AI is represented by a humanoid or a voice, robotic or feminine.
 Siri, Alexa, smartphone voice assistants actually have the names and voices of female assistants, while the Wikipedia page on the <i>beauty</i> of mathematics refers to 26 men, including Mandelbrot, Russel, Erdos, Beethoven, Dirac, Euler, Harris, Leibniz, Pythagoras, Gauss, Andrew Wiles, Robert Langl, Richard Borcherds, Alexandre Grothendieck, Claude Chevalley, Georges Théodule Guilbaud, Hermann Weyl, Bourbaki, Jean Dieudonné, Hermann Weyl, Plato, Aristotle, Galileo, Alain Badiou, Kepler, Watson, no women [7].
 The page mentions <i>"deep"</i> results, reminiscent of <i>"deep"</i> learning and the three 2019 Turing Awards / god fathers of Deep Learning.
 The page cites what <i>"makes people hard"</i>.
 The legend says there are no Nobel Prizes in Mathematics and Computer Science for a reason.
 Under/over-sampling names or Wikipedia pages can simply debias statistical language models and computational linguistics, to avoid social regressions without resorting to heavy artillery.
 We must be wary of <i>experts</i>, who are not direct victims of the weapons produced and whose conflicts of interest can cause certain truths to be omitted and divert attention.
-We hypothesize that some <i>experts</i> calling for more <i>AI to rescue</i> are in good faith, but this questions the place of trainings on the social and ecological impact of digital technology in French <i>grandes écoles</i>.
+We hypothesize that some <i>experts</i> calling for more <i>AI to rescue</i> are in good faith, but this questions the place of trainings on the social and ecological impacts of digital technology in French <i>grandes écoles</i>.
 This also questions the place of statistical regressions and cognitive biases to counter the decline of scientific culture in our schools, within the state and in our public policies [2]: from 2019 to today, the number of students in the final year with more than 6 hours of mathematics per week, went from 200,000, including 96,000 girls, to 100,000, including 33,000 girls.
-Finally, the name given to the Bronner commission, <i>Enlightenment in the digital age</i> [8] will perhaps suffice for some to make the link between the forms of modern slavery, the colonial ideology [9] and the disinformation that characterizes the sexist and racist AI models of FAIR Paris [4], partly funded by the Ministry of Higher Education and Research, through the system of [CIFRE theses](https://twitter.com/ylecun/status/1629845738170597376?lang=en).
+Finally, the name given to the Bronner commission, <i>Enlightenment in the digital age</i> [8] will perhaps suffice for some to make the link between the forms of modern slavery, the colonial ideology [9] and the disinformation that characterizes the sexist and racist AI models of FAIR Paris [4], partly funded by the Ministry of Higher Education and Research, through the system of [CIFRE thesis](https://twitter.com/ylecun/status/1629845738170597376?lang=en).

 #### Ecology, feminism and ecolinguistics